AlexandreYao/techno/README.md

 # techno
-all about some tech knowlegde
+Everything about some technologies that I know, use and learn ...